People

 PI, Curriculum Vitae

 I received my B.S. from Cornell University in 2014, and my Ph.D. from Stanford University in 2019 in Civil & Env.
 Eng. where I studied the behavior and transport of non-spherical particles in surface gravity waves under advisors Nicholas Ouellette and Jeffrey Koseff.
-For my dissertation work, I was awarded the 2019 Andreas Acrivos Dissertation Award in Fluid Dynamics from the American Physical Society and the Lorenz Straub award from St. Anthony Falls Laboratory at University of Minnesota.
 Prior to joining UW, I was a Weston Howland Jr. Postdoctoral Scholar at Woods Hole Oceanographic Institution in the Physical Oceanography and Biology departments.
 In my free time, I like to cook extravagent meals for my friends, garden, and ferment vegetables.
 I am also an aspiring crossword constructor.

 Julio Chavez-Dorado